gremo/nest-winston/README.md

 - The exported type `NestLikeConsoleFormatOptions` has slightly changed: `prettyPrint` is now optional and `colors` has been added.
 - The `nestLike` formatter has the new `colors` option: if not provided, colors will be used according to Nest "approach" (disabled if env variable `process.env.NO_COLOR` is defined).
 Before output was always colorized.

+## Contributing

+All types of contributions are encouraged and valued.
+See the [Contributing](CONTRIBUTING.md) guidelines, the community looks forward to your contributions!

+## License

+This project is released under the under terms of the [ISC License](LICENSE).